ADCK-Learniverse/The-Learniverse/backend/README.md

 In order to just run the project locally install pip if you don't have it yet and python.
 1. Install the requirements
-2. uvicorn backend.main:app --reload   < in your interpeter's terminal in the highest root level
+2. uvicorn backend.main:app --reload   < in your  terminal in the highest root level